vampire-studios/VampireLib-Fabric/README.md

 - More Datagen classes
 - Convertible Blocks system, with customizable items for converting and reverting, even custom sounds and item drops.
-- WIP Block Spreading API
-- Item Group Sorting, allows you to put your items together with specific vanilla items instead of at the bottom at the tab.
-- More Events
-- Ported Forge tags to Quilt
 - Module System, allows you to divide your mod up in modules where you can use config options to choose which is enabled and disabled.
 - Lots of base classes for blocks.
-- Support for emissive textures.

 ![](https://bisecthosting.com/images/CF/VampLib/BH_VL_Faq.png "")